-UVA recognizes that responsible uses of AI will vary depending on the context of assignments.
+UVA recognizes that responsible use of AI will vary depending on the context of assignments.
 Teachers will clarify if, when, and how AI tools will be used, and students will adhere to the parameters provided by the teacher for the particular assignment.
-Unless specifically approved for an assignment, AI should not be used to create student work product.
+Unless specifically approved for an assignment, AI should not be used to create student work.
+An alternate assignment will be made available for students who wish to opt out of the use of AI tools.